Best Delonghi Coffee Machines

 Just as most cars will work absolutely fine for the first 15,000 miles or so, but may develop issues not long after if not regularly serviced and properly looked after, the same is true of coffee machines.

-Whilst your DeLonghi coffee machine is unlikely to need to go off for servicing, and it definitely won’t need an MOT – regular descaling (depending on the hardness of your water) and genera cleaning (basically go to the cleaning section of the manual for your coffee brewing device) ought to help to lengthen the life of your machine.
+Whilst your DeLonghi coffee machine is unlikely to need to go off for servicing, and it definitely won’t need an MOT – typical descaling (depending on the hardness of your water) and genera cleaning (basically go to the cleaning section of the manual for your coffee makeking equipment) should help to lengthen the life of your machine.

 Primarily speaking, if you look after it, and if you’re not unlucky to end up with a problem machine (and if you are, fingers crossed the problem presents itself within the warranty period) I’d expect the average DeLonghi machine to last for around 5 years, maybe more.